rbanos-mv/rails-blog/README.md

 ### Prerequisites

-Open your terminal and navigate to the folder you would like to save the project.
+- Ruby ruby-3.1.2 installed
+- PostgreSQL dbms running

 ### Setup

+- Open your terminal and navigate to the folder you would like to save the project.

-Type these commands into the terminal:
+- Type these commands into the terminal:

 ```
 git clone https://github.com/rbanos-mv/rails-blog.git